felixarntz/site-icon-extended/readme.txt

 3. The new Site Icon background field in the Customizer

 == Changelog ==

+= 0.2.4 =
+* Enhanced: plugin can now easily be used as a must-use plugin or as a library inside any plugin or theme

 = 0.2.3 =
 * Fixed: removed .gitignore from svn repo